curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- When a room loads, and there are cabinets not assigned, [[Age of Joy]] will assign a random cabinet to each free position.
 	- [[Cabinet Artist]]s could deploy [[MAME]] files using the new key `mame-files` key in [[CDL the Cabinet Description Language#MAME files distribution]].
 	- New CDL key for `space` metric on cabinets: [[Cabinet space sizes]]. [[Cabinet Artist]]s could flag bigger cabinets to fulfill specifics spaces in the [[Room]]s and to not interfere with the Player transit.
 	- There aren't any *required* [[Cabinets]] parts in the new version.
 On previous ones [[Cabinet Artist]]s **must** include some specific parts.
-Those parts aren't required anymore, so, for example, it is possible to create a cabinet without a screen.
+Those parts aren't required anymore, so, for example, it is possible to create a cabinet without a screen or even create piece of furniture in place of cabinets.
+	- A new *Cocktail* standard cabinet style to select in yaml with the `style` key.
+	- New `visible` property to hide cabinets parts (like the player head representation).
+	- Glass materials: A new `Layer Glass` material to create Bezels for games like Space Invaders (1979).
+Glass materials has been improved: [[CDL the Cabinet Description Language#Apply a material to parts#Material options]]
+	- Player can activate the **Snap Turn Movement** in the [[Visual configuration]] or [[AGE configuration using files]]
+	- MAME Core selection between `mame2003+` and `mame2010`.

 ### AGEBasic change log